tim-de/fractran/README.md

 [QBE](https://c9x.me/compile/) compiler backend.

-This was largely intended as an exercise to get my head around division by fixed point multiplication, although it could definitely be implemented more elegantly than it currently (2025-01-10) is.
+This was largely intended as an exercise to get my head around division by fixed point multiplication, which I have now got working

 The resulting programs take the starting value as a command line argument, and write the result to stdout